raghav312/country-newness-vs-corruption/README.md

 No causal claims are made.

 ## Notebook
-See `analysis.ipynb` for full code and results.
+See `Corruption_Index.ipynb` for full code and results.